-- 33.1 Nothing in the above clause will prevent an employee's dismissal, in the event of serious misconduct or other cause justifying summary dismissal. - 33.2 When an act of serious misconduct occurs, the employee shall be required to report to designated Manager at the first available opportunity to be interviewed before dismissal takes place.
-Human Resources must be notified prior to commencement of the investigation and consulted prior to an instant dismissal. - 33.3 Prior to the meeting the employee shall be advised of their right to have a union representative present at the meeting.
-The first point for union contact details shall be the delegates; the Company will provide upon employee's request
+- 34.1 Nothing in the above clause will prevent an employee's dismissal, in the event of serious misconduct or other cause justifying summary dismissal. - 34.2 When an act of serious misconduct occurs, the employee shall be required to discuss the issues with their manager before any dismissal takes place.
+Human Resources must be notified prior to commencement of any investigations into misconduct and consulted prior to an instant dismissal. - 34.3 If part of the union, prior to the meeting the employee shall be advised of their right to have a union representative present at the meeting.
+The first point for union contact details shall be the delegates; the Company will provide upon employee's request.

-34 SUSPENSION
+35 SUSPENSION

-Prior to the meeting the employee shall be advised of their right to have a union representative present at the meeting.
+Prior any suspension meeting, the employee, if part of the union, shall be advised of their right to have a union representative present at the meeting.

-- 34.1 The employer may require the employee to undertake reduced or alternative duties consistent with his/her abilities or remain away from work, on pay, while it conducts an investigation into the employee's conduct as an employee, or performance.
-The employer may also ask the employee to not attend the work place until such time the matter under investigation has been finalized. - 34.2 When an employee is suspended and asked not to attend the work place during the investigation the employee must make themselves available for meetings with the employer. - 34.3 In exceptional circumstances, where any suspension extends beyond one month, the employer may reserve the right to suspend without pay, where the matter is beyond the employer's or the employee's control (such as a police investigation into the employee's conduct).
+- 35.1 The employer may require the employee to undertake reduced or alternative duties consistent with their abilities or remain away from work, on pay, while it conducts an investigation into the employee's conduct as an employee, or performance.
+The employer may also ask the employee to not attend the work place until such time the matter under investigation has been finalized. - 35.2 When an employee is suspended and asked not to attend the work place during the investigation the employee must make themselves available for meetings with the employer. - 35.3 In exceptional circumstances, where any suspension extends beyond one month, the employer may reserve the right to suspend without pay, where the matter is beyond the employer's or the employee's control (such as a police investigation into the employee's conduct).
 This should not prevent the employee from redress if the investigation concludes that the member is not at fault.

-35 EMPLOYEE PROTECTION PROVISION
+36 EMPLOYEE PROTECTION PROVISION

-- 35.1 If the business or assets (or part thereof) is to be restructured, sold, transferred or contracted out to another person, ("the new employer") with the effect that the employee's work (or work substantially similar to the employees' work) is to be performed by the employees of the new employer, the employer will: - 35.2 meet with the new employer to discuss how the restructure, sale, transfer or contracting out relates to the employees' employment; and - 35.3 Negotiate with the new employer as to whether the employees will transfer to the new employer and if so whether this will be on the same terms and conditions of employment.
+- 36.1 If the business or assets (or part thereof) is to be restructured, sold, transferred or contracted out to another person, ("the new employer") with the effect that the employee's work (or work substantially similar to the employees' work) is to be performed by the employees of the new employer, the employer will: - 36.2 Meet with the new employer to discuss how the restructure, sale, transfer or contracting out relates to the employees' employment; and - 36.3 Negotiate with the new employer as to whether the employees will transfer to the new employer and if so whether this will be on the same terms and conditions of employment.